syncrosim/rsyncrosim/docs/reference/delete.md

 # Check that Project was successfully deleted from SsimLibrary
 project(myLibrary)
 #>   ProjectId        Name Owner IsReadOnly IsActive      DateLastModified
-#> 1         1 Definitions   N/A         No       No 2026-01-30 at 11:31 AM
+#> 1         1 Definitions   N/A         No       No 2026-03-10 at 4:43 PM
 # }
 ```